UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

-* User views the idea creator's email on the project details page
+* User clicks on a button to contact the idea creator from an idea details page
-* User can send an email with the idea creator's email
+* User can send a message and a subject line to the idea creator
-* Idea Creator and/or Idea Admin receives an email from the user and can reply back to it
+* Idea Creator and/or Idea Admin receives a notification from the user and can reply back to it
 ```

 <a name="create-idea"></a>